Caring For Your Late Preterm Baby

 Baby’s first check-up with their healthcare provider should be within 24-48 hours of leaving the hospital; baby will likely receive more frequent follow up care during their first 10 days so problems with breathing, staying warm, feeding, weight gain, infection, illness and jaundice can quickly and easily be identified and remedied, reducing baby’s need for hospital-level care.

-Your Late Preterm Infant’s Unique Needs
+Your Late Preterm Baby’s Unique Needs

 Going skin-to-skin regularly helps baby with steady breathing, staying warm and feeding frequently.
 Practice skin-to-skin care for as long as you and baby desire; your partner can do this too!